Let’s Go Sailing!

 Getting on a boat easy!
 The links below take you to the essential information you need to get involved with PRSA.
 Additional information about PRSA, membership benefits, our history, and more can be found farther down the page.

 - When and where do we race?
-We hold an 8-week spring series, an 8-week fall series, and a Laser frostbite series over the winter.
+We hold a multi-week spring series, a multi-week fall series, and a Laser frostbite series over the winter.
 All races are listed on our calendar of events.
 You can also view the Notice of Race and Sailing Instructions for our regular events.
 We sail out of Washington Sailing Marina, off of the George Washington Parkway between National Airport and Old Town Alexandria.

 - Who do I talk to?
 For general inquiries regarding sailing, racing, and the association you can email our Commodore or one of the other officers on the PRSA Executive Committee.
 You should also feel free to drop by and chat!
 On Spring and Fall Sunday series race days you can find us near the cranes at Washington Sailing Marina between 9:30 and 10:30 as we prep our boats for racing.
 During the Frostbite season will be there between 11:30 and noon.
 Feel free to stop by to talk to some of our sailors and learn about our boats and racing program.

 - Where do I sign up to crew?
 Subscribe to the PRSA Crew Connection Google Group and post a note!
 Skippers looking for crew can also post here.